jpqt/Financial-Machine-Learning/README.md

 Identify unusual patterns in time series data by using Pandas and other tools.

 Search for patterns in seasonality by using the hvPlot visualization tool.

- Then RAMP it up to timeseries machine learning and LTSM?
+Then RAMP it up to Tensorflow /

 ## Technologies

+##
 git kenny branch test
 kenny testing mike one two three a to the four
 Josh testing againe